 Extensions and Web tools

-Do you want more options for creating specific kinds of PDF files or customizing your PDFs appearance before they are created?
-There are a number of online extensions and web-based tools that specialize in converting HTML to PDFs, with plenty of options for how the PDF looks and where it goes.
-These options are particularly useful for developers and businesses that need to convert a lot of pages at once.
+Do you want more options for creating specific kinds of PDFs?
+Do you need to customize PDFs before they’re created?
+There are many online extensions and web-based tools that specialize in converting HTML to PDFs, with plenty of options for how the PDF looks and where it goes.
+These options are particularly useful for developers and businesses that need to convert multiple pages at once.

 Paperplane: Paperplane is a developer-friendly conversion tool with a variety of options.
 For quick users, you can just drop in a link, specify the type of web content, and choose a page size and orientation to quickly create a PDF.
 Businesses may want to pay for a package that includes more options for in-depth PDF management (free trials available).
 Developers can also set up an API key with Paperplane code to include the tool wherever they need it!